birkenfeld/rick/README.md

 ## Testing

 The test suite consists of input and output files for the demo programs in `code`.
 Run `python test.py` to run the test suite.
-Run `python test.py --compiled` to also test compiled code, note however that this takes a while.
-Use the `--short` flag to skip the most time consuming tests.
+Use the `--all` flag to also run the most time consuming tests, which will take about 10 minutes.

 ## Hacking